 India and Yugoslavia warned on Wednesday (20 October) that the East Pakistan crisis was likely to deteriorate, if a solution was not found shortly.

-India and Yugoslavia warned on Wednesday (20 October) that the East Pakistan crisis was likely to deteriorate, if a solution was not found shortly.
+Background: India and Yugoslavia warned on Wednesday (20 October) that the East Pakistan crisis was likely to deteriorate, if a solution was not found shortly.
 A joint communique, issued as President Tito left after a four day visit, said that he and Indian Prime Minister Indira Gandhi had agreed on the need for a political solution, acceptable to the leaders of "East Bengal".

 During his visit, President Tito held talks with several Indian government officials, including Mr Chavan, the Finance Minister, Foreign Minister Swaran Singh and Prime Minister Gandhi.
 Besides the Pakistan issue, the Yugoslav leader also discoursed the recent Indo-Soviet treaty and other topics of mutual interest, with the Indian government officials.